runabrandes/project-2/README.md

 - Quiz

   - Once the "Start" button has been clicked the Quiz page will be displayed.
-This features a question area as well as four answer buttons and a Next button.
+This features a question area as well as four answer buttons and a "Next" button.
-    When an answer button is clicked the user will be notified if the answer selected was right or wrong, the score will be updated accordingly and the user will be prompted to click the Next button to continue to the next question.
+    When an answer button is clicked the user will be notified if the answer selected was right or wrong, the score will be updated accordingly and the user will be prompted to click the "Next" button to continue to the next question.

   ![heroimage](assets/README_images/question.png)